ACCELQ Logo

 • An ACCELQ test finds an SQL injection vulnerability in a web application’s login form that could allow an attacker to manipulate the database.

-Pro Tip: Include security testing in your CI/CD pipeline to detect vulnerabilities earlier.
+Pro Tip: Include security testing in your CI/CD pipeline to detect types of bugs in software testing earlier.

 6. Syntax Errors: Ensuring Code Accuracy